How to Build a High Performance Maintenance Team

 During this process, keep the finance department or controller informed so assets can be properly accounted for.
 Before hauling everything to the recycler, pull a team of engineers, operators and maintenance technicians together to review the red tag area just to make sure there is nothing expensive, unique and still vital to maintenance and/or operations in the hold area.
 When completed and the junk is on its way to the recycler, the accomplishment will feel refreshing.
 Make a point to give the team positive feedback and celebrate!
 But don’t stop there, because this is only the first step in the 5S process.

-CONDUCT a Skills Assessment
+CONDUCT a Skills Assessment during the Maintenance Turnaround

 This is optional based on the demonstrated strengths and skills of the individuals within the department.
 But if you suspect that the skills are insufficient, then they probably are insufficient.
 Do not swing at this assessment alone.
 Team up with human resources and your local technical or community college.
 There are several great resources and tools already developed, tested, validated and ready to use.
 This assessment is the starting point for building a strong, competent team.
 If you work in a union environment, the skill assessment still can be accomplished by working closely with the union leadership, sharing the vision and getting their buy-in to the plan.